garrettrayj/den/Marketing/App Store Description.md

 ## Simple Feed Dashboards

-A minimalist app for quickly scanning news feeds.
+A minimalist iOS and Mac app for quickly scanning news feeds.

 Inspired by personalized start pages, Den is a canvas for organizing and following sources that matter to you.
 The standout feature is broadsheet views made for skimming headlines.
 The design is focused on  browsing without extra distractions.

 FEATURES

 + Made for iPhone, iPad, and Mac
-Developed from the start for phones, tablets, laptops, and desktops.
+Made from the start for phones, tablets, laptops, and desktops.

 + iCloud Sync
 Subscriptions and history on all your devices without signing up for yet another account.